calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

     * Computing can relate to everything in our world and lives
 * Consider how we can support our fellow teaching colleges with our Computing skills

+ITT Core Framework
+8.3
+> Teachers can make valuable contributions to the wider life of the school in a broad range of ways, including by supporting and developing effective professional relationships with colleagues

 Ofsted and Computing
 ---------------------